CPA Manitoba Code of Professional Conduct

 - Registrants not engaged in the practice of public accounting must observe the CPA Code unless there is a specific exception made in a particular provision or the wording of any provision makes it clear that it relates specifically to the practice of public accounting.

 - The term “professional services” applies to all registrants and is not restricted only to those who are engaged in the practice of public accounting.
 It includes those of a registrant’s activities, whether undertaken for remuneration or not, where clients, employers, the public or professional colleagues are entitled to rely on registration with CPA Manitoba as giving the registrant particular competence and requiring due care, integrity and an objective state of mind.

 - The CPA Code also applies, with the necessary modifications, to every registrant acting in respect of a matter of personal concern and to the exercise, by the registrant, of any other activity, in particular, a job, a function, an office or the operation of an enterprise.

-- The CPA Code is to be read and applied in light of this Preamble, the Act, the bylaws of CPA Manitoba, and the definitions included in the CPA Code, the Act and the bylaws of CPA Manitoba.
+- The CPA Code is to be read and applied in light of this Preamble, the CPA Act, the bylaws of CPA Manitoba, and using the definitions included in the CPA Code, the Act and the bylaws of CPA Manitoba.
 Rules impose an obligation on registrants; accordingly, compliance with the Rules is mandatory.
 Where Guidance is provided, it is intended to assist in the understanding and application of the related Rule.

 Guide to Canadian Independence Standard